 3- Being able to manage every day activities

 Independence is precious.
 If someone with dementia finds themselves unable to do tasks they used to take for granted, they’re bound to feel upset and depressed.
 Fortunately, there are now many ways to avoid this happening for quite some time.
 For example, a day clocks and a simple phone can make it easier to keep appointments, avoid confusion and stay in touch with friends and family.
-Go here for more ways to help.

 4- Maintaining religious beliefs